Southend East railway station

 Southend East railway station is on the London, Tilbury and Southend line, serving the Southchurch area to the east of Southend-on-Sea, Essex.
 It is 36 mi 49 chain down the main line from London Fenchurch Street via and it is situated between to the west and to the east.
 Its three-letter station code is SOE.

 It was opened in 1932.
 There is no step-free access available on the Shoeburyness bound platform.
 The station and all trains serving it are currently operated by c2c.

 History

 London, Tilbury and Southend (1884–1922)

 The railway through the site was opened on 1884 when the London Tilbury and Southend Railway was extended eastwards from Southend to Shoeburyness.

-Increasing traffic levels saw the need for an intermediate block signal box called Southend East to be provided in order that more trains could run and this was provided in 1896 on the down side east of Southend station.

-As central Southend developed and the resort expanded it became clear that better goods facilities would be required and a new goods yard was provided on the down side just to the east of the signal box in 1907.
-Southend was a popular seaside resort for Londoners and additional trains were run in the summer and bank holidays.
+Because of increased traffic, an intermediate block signal block called Southend East was installed in 1896 on the down side east of Southend station.
+As central Southend developed and the resort expanded it became clear that better goods facilities would be required, so a new goods yard was provided on the down side just to the east of the signal box in 1907.
+Southend was a popular seaside resort for Londoners and additional trains were run in summer and bank holidays.
 To cater for these new carriage sidings were laid on the down side west of the site in 1910.